darioajr/redis-quickfixj-plugin/README.md

 // Create SessionSettings
 SessionSettings settings = new SessionSettings("quickfixj.cfg");

-// Create factory and configure InfinispanMessageStoreFactory factory = new InfinispanMessageStoreFactory();
+// Create factory
-factory.configure(settings);
+RedisMessageStoreFactory factory = new RedisMessageStoreFactory();

 // Use with SocketInitiator or SocketAcceptor SocketInitiator initiator = new SocketInitiator(application, factory, settings);